 In Washington, “domestic violence” is a term applying to a variety of different offenses.
 It can be both a civil and criminal issue.
 “Domestic violence” can also be a label attached to a separately charged crime, which will enhance the penalties of the underlying crime.
 But regardless of exactly how it is used, the consequences of being charged with domestic violence can ripple out to affect many parts of your life.

 Being charged with domestic violence may feel overwhelming, but there are defenses, and The Marshall Defense Firm can help you find them.
 We are ready to defend you vigorously and creatively against any such charge.
-We have the skills needed to fight for you every step of the way, from investigation, through hearings and, if necessary, to trial.
+We have the skills needed to fight for you every step of the way, from the investigation, through hearings and, if necessary, to trial.

 Criminal Domestic Violence